FIXatioN Balansa Clover

 Ideal Soil: Soil pH of 4.5 - 7.5, and tolerates poorly drained soils with moderate salinity.

 Inoculated Seed - Our Fixation Balansa clover seed has been coated with an inoculant for better establishment.
 Nitrogen fixation is a one of the key values found in legumes and can only occur with the proper inoculation.
 Although many strains or Rhizobium may be present in the soil, all are not equally beneficial.
 With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
 A key to any successful establishment and early seed development is moisture.
 Nitro-Coat® is naturally water absorbent and helps attract soil moisture to the seed, getting your stand established quickly.
 This coating process which Outsidepride utilizes, assures that only the top-performing and crop-specific rhizobia will be applied to ensure your clovers reach maximum nodulation, stand establishment, and yield potential.
 With Nitro-Coat® each seed is inoculated with the correct Rhizobium strains and coated through a proven process that ensures a very high level of successful inoculation.
-The weight of the clover seeds will contain approximately 34% coating material that contains the inoculant and water holding material for better establishment and viability of the seed.
+The weight of the clover seeds will contain, on average up to 50% coating material that contains the inoculant and water holding material for better establishment and viability of the seed.
 There is no difference in the seeding rates between the coated and raw seed due to the increased germination and viability of the bulk clover seeds that are coated and inoculated.
 This coating material is not OMRI certified.